ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3568-c/_sources/OK3568-C_Linux5_10_160_User_Manual.md.txt

 - **This function requires the development board to be connected to the network cable; the host IP is set in the same network segment as the client, ensuring that the host and the client are in the same LAN; username root, password root; after successful login, you can upload, download and delete files anywhere in the file system.
 In general, it is not recommended to use root to log in to FTP.
 Please set the user login according to the actual situation;**

 - **The following test is based on the development board IP address 172.16.0.76.
 Please modify it according to your actual situation.
-Use the command 'ifconfig eth0 172.16.0.76' on the debugging serial terminal to make the change.**
+Use the command ''ifconfig eth0 172.16.0.76" on the debugging serial terminal to make the change.**

 ![Image](./images/OK3568-C_Linux5_10_160_User_Manual/1719278323255_21c94a98_fc27_402d_b5a2_70a423c00aab.png)